de-grote/aoc2023/readme.md

 * day 14: I wonder if someone actually ran all billion iterations, would be a skill issue though.

+* day 15: I love how today I could use ``u8``s for almost everything, and probably is the best datatype for today.

 ---

 Thanks for reading!